geigerzaehler/beets-alternatives/README.md

 converting the files this tells the plugin to create symbolic links to the original audio file.
 We also note that the directory is a relative
 path: it will be resolved with respect to the global `directory` option.
+We could also omit the directory configuration as it defaults to the collection’s name.
 Finally, we omitted the `query` option.
 This means that we want to create symlinks for all files.
 Of course you can still add a query to select only parts of your collection.

 The `beet alt update by-year` command will now create the symlinks.
 For example